RI/MOM and RI/SMOM renormalization of quark bilinear operators using overlap fermions: Case studies

 In the SMOM case, we also choose the linear chiral extrapolation model to obtain the $Z_q^\SMOM/Z_V$ in the chiral limit.
 After converting $Z_q^\SMOM/Z_V$ to the $\MSbar$ scheme and running the energy scale to 2\,GeV, we obtain the results of $Z_q^\MSbar/Z_V(2\,\GeV)$ again, which are presented in the lower panel of Fig.~\ref{fig:Zq_momentum}.
 Comparing the results from the $\MOM$ and $\SMOM$ schemes, we can see that the results from the $\SMOM$ scheme have stronger nonlinear dependence on $a^2p^2$.
-We use the following ansatzes to fit the lattice data,
+We use the following ansatzes to fit the blue data in the lower panel,

 and